-Try It Yourself is a technique where the designer or researcher acts on behalf of the user.
-What usually ends up happening in typical design projects is that the user is interviewed or surveyed and observed to ensure that the needs, behavior and expectations, that surface from these methods, match.
+Try it yourself is a technique where the designer or researcher acts on behalf of the user.
+What usually happens in typical design projects is that the user is interviewed or surveyed and observed to ensure that the needs, behavior and expectations, that surface from these methods match.
 Then, depending on the budget of the project, the design specifications are tested and validated using other research methods.
-All these methods give the researcher a sense of the user, understanding of their needs and behavior; however, Try It Yourself, allows the researcher to pose as the user and experience the design first-hand.
+All these methods give the researcher a sense of the user, understanding of their needs and behavior; however, Try it Yourself, allows the researcher to pose as the user and experience the design first-hand.

 Trying it as a user, also helps the researcher validate that whatever the user had stated as their needs, challenges and experiences, are indeed so.

-As the researcher or designer puts themselves in the user’s shoes and performs the actions on the user behalf, this method leads to a greater level of empathy for the user.
+As the researcher or designer puts themselves in the user’s shoes and performs the actions on the user’s behalf, this method leads to a greater level of empathy for the user.

 The researcher experiences the product, service, devised solution or design first-hand and doesn’t need to make any unnecessary assumptions.
-Similarly, the user’s attitude and behavior can be validated not only in terms of which behavior patterns exist but also in terms of why the user behaves in those ways
+Similarly, the user attitude and behavior can be validated not only in terms of which behavior patterns exists but also in terms of why the user behaves in those ways.

 An experienced researcher would be quick to determine problems and formulate a problem statement for design.
 This would streamline all future design efforts for the entire team and move things faster for problem statement to required solution.

-Try It Yourself requires an experienced and mature researcher to carry out the research.
+Try is yourself requires an experienced and mature researcher to carry out the research.
 They could also mean an increased cost for the project.

 As the researcher acts on behalf of the user, the experiences are noted based on the researcher’s perception.
 This could introduce bias in the initial phases of the project.
 An inexperienced designer may also not be open to new feedback or altering their perceptions after additional research turns out to be contrary to the researchers assumptions.